 Each keyword tool is a little different, but the key stat you’re looking for is search volume.
 The higher the search volume, the more people are searching for that given term per month.

-The AdWords Keyword Planner also assigns a "Competition" rank of high, medium, or low.
+The Google Ads Keyword Planner also assigns a “Competition” rank of high, medium, or low.
 A high competition rating means that more advertisers are bidding on these terms, which means you’ll have to pay more to get your ad to the top positions.

 In the example above, the search term “mens jogging shoes” at the bottom of the list has a low search volume – an average of just 10 searches per month.
 However, on the plus, side the competition index is lower.